neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/12_temperature_humidity_sensor/README.md

 The voltage divider works in only one direction.

 A solution may be to use a bi-directional logic level converter between the Pico and the DHT11.
-Unfortunately, the Elegoo kit does not contain such a component, sothe connections shown below use 3.3V for both power & signalling.
+Unfortunately, the Elegoo kit does not contain such a component, so the connections shown below use 3.3V for both power & signalling.

 ## Feedback ##

 Again, the elegoo kit used the Arduino USB serial bus & monitor to simply print out the temperature & humidity readings received from the DHT11.
-Since this isn't availble 'out-of-the-box' with the pico, we have to be creative in how we communicate the readings.
+Since this isn't available 'out-of-the-box' with the pico, we have to be creative in how we communicate the readings.

 This project uses two RGB LEDs (you can use 3 single colour LEDs instead of either/both RGB LEDs if you wish)